MicrosoftEdge/WebView2Feedback/specs/UnhandledKeyPressed.md

   /// `UnhandledKeyPressed` will be raised ONLY IF ALL of the following conditions are met:
   /// 1.
 The key event has not been marked as handled in the 'AcceleratorKeyPressed' event.
   /// 2.
 The key press is not consumed in the DOM.
 For example, a JavaScript handler for the document's keydown event calling `event.preventDefault()` would handle the key press and the `UnhandledKeyPressed` event will not be raised.
   /// 3.
-The event is not recognized or taken over by standard browser shortcuts (like ctrl + F, ctrl + P, etc).
+The key press is not handled by browser accelerators like ctrl + F, ctrl + P, and so on.

   HRESULT add_UnhandledKeyPressed(
     [in] ICoreWebView2UnhandledKeyPressedEventHandler* eventHandler,